The MATLAB Variables editor provides a convenient interface for viewing, modifying, and plotting dataset arrays.

 When sorting by variables

-by the ordering of the levels.
+are sorted by the ordering of the levels.
 For example, when the observations

 hospital are sorted by the values in